Skip to main content

 1. Start with a vocabulary activity if students are not familiar with radon and the terms used in this activity.

-2. Show the Radon image and distribute the Radon Vacuum Worksheet to students.
+2. Show the How Radon Travels image and distribute the Radon Vacuum Worksheet to students.

 3. Ask students to hypothesize in question 1 how their home can act like a vacuum, drawing radon in, and the ways in which radon can enter their home.
 Answers may vary; however, the air pressure inside homes is usually lower than pressure in the soil around foundations.
-Because of this difference in pressure, your home acts like a vacuum, drawing radon in through foundation cracks and other openings.
+Because of this difference in pressure, buildings acts like a vacuum, drawing radon in through cracks in the foundation and other openings.

 4. Explain that students will have the opportunity to conduct an experiment and demonstrate how homes act like a vacuum because of lower pressure in the house drawing in radon.
 Conversely, the higher pressure of the soil around a home’s foundation will force the radon inside of the home where the pressure is lower.